By Dr. Peter Klapper Ph.D.

 Picture this: your elbow begins to itch and following that itch is a red, inflamed rash.
 Naturally, you will start to wonder if the rash you’re experiencing is just a result of dry skin or something a bit more concerning such as eczema.

-Understandably you might find yourself scouring the internet to learn if eczema is contagious, if it is an allergic reaction causing the eczema, when it will go away and how can it generally affect your lifestyle.
+Understandably, you might find yourself scouring the internet to learn if eczema is contagious, if it is an allergic reaction causing the eczema, when it will go away, and how it can generally affect your lifestyle.
+You may also be curious about how stress can influence eczema flare-ups or how homeopathy offers natural treatment options.

 Genetic